rosflight/rosflight_firmware/docs/developer-guide/debugging.md

 !!! note
     On more recent versions of openocd, `interface/stlink-v2.cfg` is deprecated.
 Use `interface/stlink.cfg` instead.

-I move these the `~/.local/bin` directory so I can call it from anywhere:
+I move these to the `~/.local/bin` directory so I can call it from anywhere:

 ``` bash
 chmod +x start_openocd_f1